 - One of Aang's dilemmas in the final season is how to defeat the Big Bad Ozai without killing him.
-As he was raised with the belief that all life is sacred and worth protecting, he has trouble with the idea that he has to kill Ozai (despite agreeing that Ozai is a horrible person and the world is much better off without him), especially since the way it looks he has no choice.
-Eventually, Aang meets a Lion Turtle that teaches him Energybending, so Aang simply take away Ozai's firebending once he's finally subdued.
-For Ozai, that was worse than being killed, as not only is he depowered, he is imprisoned for his warcrimes while his unfavorite child Prince Zuko becomes the new Firelord in order to rebuild the world.
+As he was raised with the belief that all life is sacred and worth protecting, he has trouble with the idea that he has to kill a human despite agreeing with his friends that Ozai is a horrible person and the world would be much better off without him.
+He spends the first half of the Grand Finale wrestling with this dilemma and eventually resolves that he has no choice when even the previous Air Nomad Avatar advises him to kill Ozai to restore balance to the world.
+Fortunately for him, Aang then meets a Lion Turtle that teaches him Energybending, allowing Aang to Take a Third Option and simply take away Ozai's firebending once he's finally subdued.
+For Ozai, that was worse than being killed, as not only is he depowered, he is imprisoned for his war crimes while his unfavorite child Prince Zuko becomes the new Firelord in order to rebuild the world.

 - This happens to Zhao in the Sequel Series, The Legend of Korra where it is revealed that he wasn't killed by the Ocean Spirit, but taken to the Fog of Lost Souls in the Spirit World, a prison for humans which slowly makes people insane.
 After spending seventy years in there, he's now a Talkative Loon Driven to Madness.
 In season 3, Aiwei gets tossed in there by Zaheer after he led Korra right to the secret bad guy meeting spot in the Spirit Realm.